+The world would not be a better place.
 Your family would be in agony.
 Hardly able to function.
-Friends and family would be left wondering what they did wrong or what they missed.
+Friends and family would think they did something wrong and beat themselves up for the clues they missed.

 Or the addiction and mental illness that drive the thoughts that cause people to end their lives.

 There is only one you.
 If you left us, we’d be robbed of your potential and all your gifts.